A framework for sustainable slum development based on zero waste concept: "Learn to Earn Model"

 Not necessary for this item

-(2019).A framework for sustainable slum development based on zero waste concept: "Learn to Earn Model" [Master’s thesis, the American University in Cairo].
+(2019).A framework for sustainable slum development based on zero waste concept: "Learn to Earn Model" [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Elgizawy, Sally Maher.
 A framework for sustainable slum development based on zero waste concept: "Learn to Earn Model".
 2019.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.